top of page

 Travel Blog

 Stepping into Magic Kingdom brings about a feeling like no other.
-Whether it is your 1st time or 1001st time, you cannot help but feel delighted as you begin your day in the Town Square.
-Here you can create unique memories like catch a Dapper Dans performance or get a haircut in the Harmony Barber Shop, meet Mickey in the Town Square Theater, or enjoy a meal at Tony's Town Square Restaurant.
+Whether it's your first time or your 1001st time, you cannot help but feel delighted as you begin your day in the Town Square.
+Here, you can create unique memories like catching a Dapper Dans performance, getting a haircut in the Harmony Barber Shop, meeting Mickey in the Town Square Theater, or enjoying a meal at Tony's Town Square Restaurant.
 You can also find guest services or hop aboard the Walt Disney World Railroad.
 Continuing through the square leads you to Mainstreet U.S.A.

 This shop-lined street, inspired by Walt Disney's childhood hometown, creates a juxtaposition of quaint yet magical, as large balloon bouquets float amongst the clouds, fanciful music dances in the wind, and the sweet scent of cotton candy wafts through the air, all leading to Cinderella's Castle in all its beauty.
-To your left you can find gifts, souvenirs, or clothing at the Emporium.
-If you are looking for keepsake items, check out Crystal Arts, Main Street Cinema, or Uptown Jewelers for beautiful artwork, collectibles or jewelry.
-Whether you are just starting out your day or have been strolling the park for a while, Main Street offers plenty of options for food, including The Main Street Bakery, Casey's Corner, Plaza Ice Cream, Main Street Confectionery, and The Plaza Restaurant.
-If you desire a character dining experience, be sure to make reservations for The Crystal Palace where you can meet all your favorite Disney characters also located at the end Main Street and to the left.
-In front of the castle, throughout the day, you will find parades, and shows, so don't forget to take time to stop by during the day.
+To your left, you can find gifts, souvenirs, or clothing at the Emporium.
+If you are looking for keepsake items, consider checking out Crystal Arts, Main Street Cinema, or Uptown Jewelers for beautiful artwork, collectibles, or jewelry.
+Whether you are just starting out your day or have been strolling the park for a while, Main Street offers plenty of options for food, including The Main Street Bakery, Casey's Corner, Plaza Ice Cream, Main Street Confectionery, and The Plaza Restaurant, and if you desire a character dining experience, be sure to make reservations for The Crystal Palace, where you can meet all your favorite Disney characters.
+You will then find yourself in front of the castle, where, throughout the day, you will find parades and shows, so don't forget to take time to stop by during the day.

-As you approach the castle to your right is Tomorrowland.
-Tomorrowland gives you a glimpse into the future with rides and shows that feature human ingenuity and imagination.
+As you approach the castle, to your right is Tomorrowland.
+Tomorrowland offers a glimpse into the future with rides and shows that showcase human ingenuity and imagination.
 Monster's Inc Laugh Floor to the right provides an interactive show full of laughs with your friends from Monster's Inc. Buzz Lightyear Space Ranger Spin next door puts you in the middle of a battle to defeat Zurg in this interactive blaster ride.
 Straight ahead, to the right, is the Carousel of Progress.
 This slowly rotating show takes you on a nostalgic tour of the 20th Century.
-Turn to the left and you will find The Tomorrowland Transit Authority (TTA) that will take you on a leisurely and scenic ride around Tomorrowland.
-Directly behind TTA is Astro Orbiter, a high-in-the-sky rocket ride.
-To the right Space Mountain beckons you to hop on this dark ride into outer space.
-Go a little further and you can board a Lightcycle and ride through Tron like you are in the video game.
+Turn to the left, and you will find The Tomorrowland Transit Authority (TTA), which will take you on a leisurely and scenic ride around Tomorrowland.
+Directly above the TTA is Astro Orbiter, a high-in-the-sky rocket ride.
+To the right, Space Mountain beckons you to hop on this dark ride into outer space.
+Go a little further, and you can board a Lightcycle and ride through Tron like you are in the video game.
 Finishing off the rides in Tomorrowland is the Tomorrowland Speedway, a go-cart type attraction.
-If you are ready for food, you will find several options in Tomorrowland.
-Auntie Gravitie's Galactic Goodies serving sweet treats, Cosmic Ray's Starlight Cafe (featuring Sunny Eclipse), The Lunching Pad, or Tomorrowland Terrace (open seasonally).
+If you're ready for food, you'll find several options in Tomorrowland.
+Auntie Gravitie's Galactic Goodies serves sweet treats, Cosmic Ray's Starlight Cafe and The Lunching Pad offer quick bites, and Tomorrowland Terrace is used for the firework dessert parties.

-Next stop is Fantasyland.
+The next stop is Fantasyland.
 This land is sure to take you back to your childhood.
-You can spin to your hearts content on the Mad Tea Party as it is the first ride you will come across in Fantasyland upon leaving Tomorrowland.
+You can spin to your heart's content on the Mad Tea Party, as it is the first ride you will come across in Fantasyland upon leaving Tomorrowland.
 If you continue to your left, you will enter Storybook Circus.
 Here you can fly high on Dumbo the Flying Elephant, take a crazy ride with Goofy on the Barnstormer kiddie coaster, splash with Casey Jr. at Casey Junior Splash 'N' Soak Zone, find a station for the railroad, and meet your favorite Disney Characters.
-Once finished in the Storybook Circus area, head to your right and meet Ariel, hop on Under the Sea Journey of the Little Mermaid, or grab a bite in the Beauty and the Beast themed area at Gaston's Tavern, or Be Our Guest.
+Once finished in the Storybook Circus area, head to your right and meet Ariel, hop on Under the Sea Journey of the Little Mermaid, or grab a bite in the Beauty and the Beast-themed area at Gaston's Tavern, or Be Our Guest.
 Live the Story of Belle in Enchanted Tales with Belle and then swing to the left to take a crazy ride through a diamond mine on The Seven Dwarfs Mine Ride or take a more relaxing ride through 100-acre woods on The Many Adventures of Winnie the Pooh.
 After the ride, you can find a sweet treat at Storybook Treats, or a quick snack at The Friar's Nook.
-As your adventure continues in Fantasyland, you will come to Prince Charming's Regal Carousel right behind Cinderellas Castle, Fairytale Hall where you can meet several favorite Disney Princesses, Cinderella's Royal Table - an upscale character dining experience in the castle where reservations are strongly suggested-, the Bibbidi Bobbidi Boutique is also located in Fantasyland, with this separately priced experience, your child can be transformed into a beautiful princess or handsome knight.
-Beyond the boutique sits Mickey's PhilharMagic Show to the left and if you would like a quick bite, Pinocchio's Village Haus to the right.
-Completing our journey through Fantasyland you will find the iconic rides of Peter Pan's Flight to the left and "it's a Small World" to the right.
+As your adventure continues in Fantasyland, you will come to Prince Charming's Regal Carousel right behind Cinderellas Castle, Fairytale Hall, where you can meet several favorite Disney Princesses, Cinderella's Royal Table - an upscale character dining experience in the castle where reservations are strongly suggested, and the Bibbidi Bobbidi Boutique, which is a separately priced experience where your child can be transformed into a beautiful princess or handsome knight.
+Beyond the boutique sits Mickey's PhilharMagic to the left, and if you would like a quick bite, find Pinocchio's Village Haus to the right.
+Completing our journey through Fantasyland, you will find the iconic rides of Peter Pan's Flight to the left and "it's a Small World" to the right.

-As you leave Fantasyland, you enter Liberty Square where you will find the ever-popular Haunted Mansion to the right along with Momento Mori gift shop.
-A little farther into Liberty Square to the left you will find The Hall of Presidents.
+As you leave Fantasyland, you enter Liberty Square. where you will find the ever-popular Haunted Mansion to the right, along with the Momento Mori gift shop.
+A little farther into Liberty Square, to the left, you will find The Hall of Presidents.
 This patriotic show is an audio-animatronic show of the US Presidents.
-To the right you will find the Liberty Square Riverboat.
-This Riverboat of yesteryear is half mile around Tom Sawyer Island and includes a 17-minute narrated tour about life on the Mississippi.
-If you are ready for food, this land has some of the best options in the park.
-Liberty Tree Tavern and The Diamond Horseshoe serve up a traditional American meal in an all-you-care-to-eat family-style dinner.
-Columbia Harbour House has plenty of seafood options or stop by Liberty Square Market if you are in the mood for a quick snack.
-If you are looking for a unique dining/snack option, check out Sleepy Hallow.
+To the right, you will find the Liberty Square Riverboat.
+This Riverboat of yesteryear is half a mile around Tom Sawyer Island and includes a 17-minute narrated tour about life on the Mississippi.
+If you're ready for food, this land has some great options.
+Liberty Tree Tavern serves up a traditional American meal in an all-you-care-to-eat family-style dinner.
+Columbia Harbour House has plenty of seafood options, or you can stop by Liberty Square Market if you are in the mood for a quick snack.
+If you are looking for a unique dining/snack option, check out Sleepy Hallow Refreshments.

 Next up is Frontierland.
 Take a step back to the old west.
-To the left you will find the Frontier Trading Post, and The Country Bear Jamboree (under refurbishment), straight ahead is Tiana's Bayou Adventure water ride, and a train station for the railroad, and to the left you will see Tom Sawyer Island and Big Thunder Mountain Railroad.
-Hop on a raft and make your way to Tom Sawyers Island and explore the island's wooden bridges, caves, and discover a fort from the frontier or find yourself on a runaway train car careening through caves of the old west on Big Thunder Mountain Railroad.
-Food option in this land consist of Pecos Bills Tall Tale Inn and Cafe, Golden Oak Outpost, and Westward Ho.
+To the left, you will find the Frontier Trading Post and The Country Bear Jamboree, straight ahead sits Tiana's Bayou Adventure water ride and a train station for the railroad, and to the left, you will see Tom Sawyer Island, where you can explore bridges, caves, and an old fort, and Big Thunder Mountain Railroad, a runaway train that careens through old west caves.
+Food options in this land includes Diamond Horseshoe, Pecos Bill Tall Tale Inn and Cafe, Golden Oak Outpost, and Westward Ho.

 The final land to visit is Adventureland.
-As you enter from Frontierland you will immediately see Plaza del sol Caribe Bazaar and beside it you will find Pirates of the Caribbean a family favorite updated to include Captain Jack Sparrow.
-As you continue into Adventureland you will come to The Enchanted Tiki Room with singing animatronic birds to the left and to the right, the Jungle Cruise, with an abundance of punny jokes.
-Straight ahead and a little to the left are the Flying Carpets of Aladdin.
-Continuing through Adventureland, to the right you will find The Swiss Family Treehouse, where you can climb the 116 steps to the top of the treehouse for a view of the park.
-Before leaving Adventureland check out some of the food options like Sunshine Tree Terrace or Aloha Isle for a soft-serve treat, Tortuga Tavern, Jungle Navigation Co.
-LTD. Skipper Canteen or the Spring Roll Snack Cart.
+As you enter from Frontierland, you will immediately see Plaza del sol Caribe Bazaar, and beside it, you will find Pirates of the Caribbean, a family favorite updated to include Captain Jack Sparrow.
+As you continue into Adventureland, you will come to The Enchanted Tiki Room with singing animatronic birds to the left, and to the right, the Jungle Cruise, with an abundance of punny jokes.
+Straight ahead are the Flying Carpets of Aladdin and just beyond, to the right, you will find The Swiss Family Treehouse, where you can climb the 116 steps to the top of the treehouse for a view of the park.
+Before leaving Adventureland, check out some of the food options like Sunshine Tree Terrace or Aloha Isle for a soft-serve treat, Tortuga Tavern, Jungle Navigation Co.
+LTD. Skipper Canteen, or the Spring Roll Snack Cart.

 Magic Kingdom